-Moreover, the volume enclosed within intersections of successive images of the entrance with the exit will cover the entire exit as $l \to \infty$.
-An example of the first intersection is shown in Figure 3(b).
-The first intersection, labeled A_1 , along with subsequent intersections, A_2 and A_3 is shown in Figure 3(c), where schematically we illustrate what occurs for the A_l as $l \to \infty$.
-Due to the compactness of the bound region chaotic zone in which the tubes meander, the volume
+Moreover, the volume enclosed within intersections of successive images of the entrance with the exit will cover the entire exit as $l \rightarrow \infty$.
+An example of the first intersection is shown in Fig. 3(b).
+The first intersection, labeled A_1 , along with subsequent intersections, A_2 and A_3 is shown in Fig. 3(c), where schematically we illustrate what occurs for the A_l as $l \to \infty$.
+Due to the compactness of the bound region chaotic zone in which the tubes meander, the volume enclosed within intersections of successive images of the entrance with the exit will cover the entire exit as $l \to \infty$.
+This means that all incoming scattering reactions for which there is a transition from unbound state to bound state will eventually re-react from the bound state to the unbound state as time $t \to \infty$.